 The Community-Acquired Pneumonia (CAP) Patient Safety Clinical Decision Support Implementation Toolkit is a resource to help clinicians and clinical informaticians in primary care and other ambulatory settings implement and adopt the CAP clinical decision support (CDS) alert for the management of community-acquired pneumonia.

-Guide to Improving Patient Safety in Primary Care Settings by Engaging Patients and Families is an ongoing project that currently offers four interventions and four case studies designed to improve patient safety by meaningfully engaging patients and families in their care.
-The full guide is in development.
+Guide to Improving Patient Safety in Primary Care Settings by Engaging Patients and Families offers four interventions and four case studies designed to improve patient safety by meaningfully engaging patients and families in their care.

 Improving Your Laboratory Testing Process: A Step-by-Step Guide for Rapid-Cycle Patient Safety and Quality Improvement.
 The tools in this step-by-step guide can increase the reliability of the testing process in your office by helping you examine how tests are managed.

-Medical Office Survey of Patient Safety Culture (see description under Multiple Settings section)
+Medical Office Survey on Patient Safety Culture (see description under Multiple Settings section)

 - Elevated blood pressure, which is misdiagnosed in 74 to 87 percent of children.